bhaskarblur/NeoBaseAI-Copilot-for-database/SETUP.md

 This will start:

 - MongoDB and Redis (dependencies) (Update the Volume path for both)
+- PostgreSQL for spreadsheet data storage (port 5433)
 - NeoBase backend
 - NeoBase frontend

 Access the application at http://localhost:5173

+**Note:** The spreadsheet PostgreSQL database runs on port 5433 to avoid conflicts with any existing PostgreSQL installations.

 #### Running Example Databases (Optional)